lmjohns3/theanets/docs/quickstart.rst

 The first positional argument to this method is the training dataset, and the second (if provided) is a validation dataset.
-(These positional arguments can also be passed to the ``train()`` method using the keywords ``train_set`` and ``valid_set``, respectively.)
+(These positional arguments can also be passed to the :method:`theanets.main.Experiment.train` method using the keywords ``train_set`` and ``valid_set``, respectively.)
 If a validation dataset is not provided, the training dataset will be used for validation.

 The ``optimize`` keyword argument specifies an algorithm to use for training.
-(If you do not provide a value for this argument, ``'rmsprop'`` is used by default.)
+(If you do not provide a value for this argument, ``'rmsprop'`` is used by default, using the :class:`theanets.trainer.RmsProp` algorithm.)
 Any subsequent keyword arguments will be passed to the training algorithm implementation; these arguments typically specify hyperparameters of the training algorithm like the learning rate and so forth.

-The available training methods are described in :doc:`trainers`; here we've used Nesterov's Accelerated Gradient [Sut13]_, a type of stochastic gradient descent with momentum.
+The available training methods are described mathematically in :doc:`trainers`;
+here we've specified Nesterov's Accelerated Gradient [Sut13]_, a type of stochastic gradient descent with momentum.

 To train our model, we will use the MNIST digits dataset from above.
 Putting everything together yields code that looks like this::